 The region’s rapid economic growth and increasing environmental challenges make ESG a critical area of focus.

-In Australia and New Zealand, we also see that economic uncertainty and geopolitical unrest have changed the political discourse.
-Australia and New Zealand both have climate change laws and are the first countries to see migrants explicitly fleeing there due to the effects of climate change: inhabitants of island states in Polynesia and Micronesia are threatened by rising sea levels.
-Australia has adopted the ISSB, and 2025 will be the first financial year over which the first group of companies will have to report.
+In Australia and New Zealand, economic uncertainty and geopolitical tensions have changed the political discourse.
+Both countries have climate change laws and are among the first to experience migrants explicitly fleeing there due to the effects of climate change: inhabitants of island states in Polynesia and Micronesia who are threatened by rising sea levels.
+Australia has adopted the ISSB, and 2025 will be the first financial year for which the first group of companies will have to report.
 New Zealand has its own Climate-Related Disclosures regime, with most companies reporting for the second time in 2025.
 Regulators are investigating whether the regime should be streamlined with the ISSB to align with overseas jurisdictions.

-For island states in Polynesia and Micronesia, rising sea levels are an existential threat leading Vanuatu to initiate the UN General Assembly resolution that requested the ICJ to form on advisory opinion on the obligations of states regarding climate change.
+For island states in Polynesia and Micronesia, rising sea levels are an existential threat leading Vanuatu to initiate the UN General Assembly resolution that requested the ICJ to form an advisory opinion on states’ obligations regarding climate change.

 In the Middle East, we are also seeing developments.
-The United Arab Emirates has launched its Net Zero 2050 Strategy, and Saudi Arabia has set 2060 as a goal for net zero.
+The United Arab Emirates have launched a Net Zero 2050 Strategy, and Saudi Arabia has set 2060 as a goal for net zero.
 However, Saudi Arabian state-owned oil giant Aramco has pledged to only reduce its scope 1 and 2 emissions to net zero.
-And recent publications claim that Qatar (alongside the USA) is exerting pressure on the EU to further decrease CSDDD obligations by threatening trade restrictions on, most importantly, LNG.
+Recent publications also claim that Qatar (alongside the USA) is exerting pressure on the EU to further decrease CSDDD obligations by threatening trade restrictions, most importantly, on liquefied natural gas (LNG).

-There are also still widespread concerns regarding human rights and labour conditions and practices in Asia, such as instances of forced labour (de facto or de jure) and child labour.
+At the same time, concerns persist regarding human rights and labour conditions and practices in Asia, such as instances of forced labour (de facto or de jure) and child labour.

 Africa

 ESG factors have become increasingly important in Africa, especially considering that the region has been identified as one of the most vulnerable to the adverse effects of climate change.
 It is also in the field of environmental sustainability that we see the clearest examples of legislation and government policies focusing on energy transition, security and efficiency, across the spectrum of different African states.
-Benin, Gabon, Kenya, Mauritius, Nigeria, South Africa, Uganda and Zambia have adopted stand-alone climate legislation since 2016, and the Democratic Republic of Congo (DRC), Egypt, Ghana, Morocco and Tanzania have incorporated climate change provisions into existing legal frameworks.
+Since 2016, Benin, Gabon, Kenya, Mauritius, Nigeria, South Africa, Uganda and Zambia have adopted stand-alone climate legislation, while the Democratic Republic of Congo (DRC), Egypt, Ghana, Morocco and Tanzania have incorporated climate change provisions into existing legal frameworks.

 In general, we observe that African states such as Egypt, Ghana, Kenya, Nigeria and South Africa are currently forerunners in either the adoption of existing or the creation of new ESG standards and reporting frameworks.
-Here, like in Asia, we also observe a rapid growth in countries adopting or planning to adopt the reporting standards of the ISSB.
+As in Asia, there is rapid growth in the number of countries adopting or planning to adopt the reporting standards of the ISSB.

 Regarding Africa, we also observe widespread concerns regarding human rights and labour conditions and practices.